Deputies save life of West Jordan woman in motorcycle crash

 SARATOGA SPRINGS, Utah (ABC4 News) – Deputies helped save the life of a 48-year-old West Jordan woman who was critically injured after a motorcycle crash.

-The incident happened on Sunday, July 26, 2020, at about 10:33 a.m., when a man called 911 to report that his wife had crashed on her motorcycle on State Road 68.
-This reportedly happened about mile marker 21, four miles south of Saratoga Springs.
+The incident happened on Sunday, July 26 around 10:30 a.m., when a man called 911 to report that his wife had crashed on her motorcycle on State Road 68.
+This reportedly happened about four miles south of Saratoga Springs.

-While Utah Highway Patrol (UHP) dispatched a Trooper to the crash two Deputies, who heard the call come out, were less than a mile away and responded to assist UHP, according to deputies.
+While Utah Highway Patrol (UHP) dispatched a trooper to the crash, two deputies, who heard the call come out, were less than a mile away and responded to assist UHP.

 The deputies arrived less than one minute after going en route and found that a 48-year-old West Jordan woman was critically injured.
-The woman was reportedly driving south when she was unable to negotiate a curve, crossed over the northbound lane, and struck a guardrail.
+Deputies said the woman was driving south when she was unable to negotiate a curve, crossed over the northbound lane, and struck a guardrail.

 Deputy Tony Sorensen reportedly applied a tourniquet, which is part of his issued equipment, above the belt, and stopped the bleeding from the woman’s arm.
 Deputy Amber Steele then called for a medical helicopter while Deputy Sorensen attended to the injured woman.

 LifeFlight arrived and took the woman to a hospital.
-Deputies say the woman is still hospitalized but is expected to recover.
-Paramedics told Deputies that without the tourniquet applied by Deputy Sorensen the woman would likely not have survived.
+Deputies said the woman is still hospitalized but is expected to recover.
+Paramedics told deputies that without the tourniquet applied by Deputy Sorensen the woman would likely not have survived.